 Director of Security and Safety Patrick Gagnon, 229-5555, Torrey Health Center, email@example.com

-In most circumstances a complaint will be considered timely if it has been filed within six months of the alleged misconduct or the cessation of the alleged misconduct, whichever is later.
+In most circumstances a complaint will be considered timely if it has been made within six months of the alleged misconduct or the cessation of the alleged misconduct, whichever is later.
 In unusual circumstances (including a complaint filed after a student, faculty member, or staff member has separated from the University but which involves conduct occurring while an active student, faculty or staff member) the Chairperson of the DHHB may proceed with a complaint filed beyond the six month period.
-The DHHB conducts hearings as soon as practicable after receipt of the complaint from the Chairperson, normally within 14 calendar days.
-Hearings are scheduled as determined by the reasonable availability of the parties involved, witnesses, members of the DHHB and the chairperson of the DHHB.
+The DHHB conducts its review as soon as practicable after receipt of the investigators’ report from the Chairperson, normally within 14 calendar days.

 The DHHB consists of nine active members of the St. Lawrence University community: five faculty members, three exempt and one non-union hourly staff member.
 The nine members will meet annually to select a chairperson for the DHHB who will oversee all administrative and procedural requirements.